Mboivin259/QUALIFICATION-APP/README.md

-# QUALIFICATION-APP
-No-code business application prototype for managing qualification requests (Power Platform)

-# Qualification App (Power Platform Prototype)
+# Qualification App — No-code Power Platform Prototype

-This repository is part of a learning and prototyping journey using the Microsoft Power Platform (Power Apps, SharePoint, Power Automate) in a no-code/low-code approach.
+This project is a **no-code/low-code prototype** built using the **Microsoft Power Platform**, designed to manage professional qualification requests for medical practitioners in France.

-## 🧩 Objective
+## 🎯 Goal

-Design a business application for managing and tracking professional qualification requests for medical practitioners, based on official procedures and commission reviews.
+Build a **business application** that allows:
+- Tracking and processing qualification requests
+- Managing commission schedules and meeting agendas
+- Automating document generation and notifications
+- Archiving over 3,000 cases/year using SharePoint and Power Automate

-## 🛠️ Stack
+## 🧱 Stack Used

-- Microsoft Power Apps
+- [x] Microsoft Power Apps (UI)
-- SharePoint Lists (data layer)
+- [x] SharePoint (data backend)
-- Power Automate (workflow)
+- [x] Power Automate (workflow)
-- Power BI (future reporting)
+- [ ] Power BI (future reporting)
-- GitHub (project documentation)
+- [x] GitHub (project documentation)

-## 💡 Context
+## 🧩 Context

-This project is developed as a proof of concept to explore the potential of Microsoft 365 tools in building a real-world administrative workflow, as part of a professional learning initiative.
+This project is developed as part of a **professional learning journey** focused on Microsoft 365 tools for public sector workflows.
+It is also a **real use case prototype** based on current business needs at a national health organization (France).

+## 🚀 Status

+🟠 Initial documentation in progress
+🟠 Waiting for Microsoft 365 sandbox approval
+✅ GitHub & Developer accounts linked

+---

+_This repository is maintained as part of my transition toward no-code development, focusing on Microsoft technologies._

 ## ✅ Status